Free ground shipping for all U.S. orders!

 “I felt that this chronograph (Zenith Movado automatic chronograph) could be made into a perpetual chronograph.
 I prepared drawings and plans and was ready to go into production.
 Unfortunately, I didn’t have the necessary capital, so I turned the project over to Ebel, which began producing these watches in 1980.”

 In 1982, Waldan collaborated with Gerald Genta in making a new wrist repeater, a watch that rings the time at hours, quarters and minutes.
 At that time, wrist repeaters had not been made for over 35 years.
-With the success of these limited production collections, Waldan began producing larger private label collections for jewellers and watch companies, such as H.Stern, Tiffany & Co, Tourneau Neiman Marcus, secretly branding them on the insides of the cases with a hidden "Waldan Creations" hallmark which laid the foundation for the Waldan brand.
+With the success of these limited production collections, Waldan began producing larger private label collections for jewelers and watch companies, such as H.Stern, Tiffany & Co, Tourneau Neiman Marcus, secretly branding them on the insides of the cases with a hidden "Waldan Creations" hallmark which laid the foundation for the Waldan brand.
 In the early 2000's, over years of shifts in industry mechanics, Oscar sought to produce watches under his own name.
-He created a limited collection of timepieces, inspired by his life's experience in the watch industry, which were and are highly sought after by collectors worldwide.
+He created a limited collection of timepieces, inspired by his life's experience in the watch industry, which are highly sought after by collectors worldwide.

 AND SO THE TRADITION CONTINUES

 For over 35 years now, Waldan International has produced wonderful timepieces for collectors around the world.
-Waldan has also produced timepieces for some of the finest jewelry stores in the world such as the “TIffany Classics” collection for Tiffany & Co and the “Waldan for Tourneau” Chronograph collection as well as quartz watch collections for Cartier and Neiman Marcus.
-The company is known to be one of the last few standing family owned companies in the watch industry.
-Waldan’s approach to watches is unique, with the design being crafted in a traditional and purist manner, timeless in their appeal and carry on the tradition of fine watchmaking but utilize a more effective two tier system instead of having traditional middlemen play a role in the manufacturing.
-The resulting watches being exquisite in their appeal and rich in value.
+Waldan has also produced ornate jewelry timepieces for some of the finest jewelry stores in the world such as the “TIffany Classics” collection for Tiffany & Co as well as watch collections for companies like H.Stern and Neiman Marcus.
+Waldan is known to be one of the last few standing family owned companies in the watch industry.
+Waldan watches are crafted in a refined and purist manner, timeless in their appeal and carry on the tradition of fine watchmaking but utilize a direct two tier system instead of having traditional middlemen play a role in the manufacturing.
+The resulting watches are exquisite in their appeal and strong in value proposition.

 “The technical aspects of horology are really interesting to me.
 I set out to create luxury timepieces that would have unusual but functional features; watches that would be, well, timeless.
 And, as such, be sought after by collectors.”